PDC-support/comp-link-lib/PITCHME.md

 ## Johan Hellsvik

 ---

 # Contents

 - Concepts: compilers, linkers, libraries
+- The Gnu Compiler Collection (GCC)
 - Building a Fortran library and a Fortran program with
   - static linking
   - dynamic dynamic linking
 - Building and running code on large clusters
 - Building a C program with dynamical libraries
-  - with linking to a CPE provided library
+  - with linking to a Cray Parallel Environment (PE) provided library
   - to a user/staff installed optional library

 ---